 2.2.3 Chair Review

 The applicant's files are currently being reviewed by the Chair.
 Then the Chair decides if the application should be reviewed by SACA members.
 If so, the Chair marks the file “SACA Review”.
-Otherwise, he may reject the applicant.
+Otherwise, the Chair may reject the applicant.

 2.2.4 Chair Reject